Geovation/geovation.github.io/_posts/2018-08-14-UK Highway Maps Data Mismatch.md

 ## Introduction

-The advance in technology and the increase demand on using geospatial data in diversity of projects in public transportation, environment, oil & gas, housing, etc, has led to a variety of providers of geospatial data ranging from government agencies, companies and open-source communities, such as [Ordnance Survey (OS)](https://www.ordnancesurvey.co.uk), [Google Maps](https://www.google.com/maps), and [Open Street Map (OSM)](https://www.openstreetmap.org) to name a few.
+The advance in technology and the increasing demand of using geospatial data in diversity of projects in public transportation, environment, oil & gas, housing, etc, has led to a variety of providers of geospatial data ranging from government agencies, companies and open-source communities, such as [Ordnance Survey (OS)](https://www.ordnancesurvey.co.uk), [Google Maps](https://www.google.com/maps), and [Open Street Map (OSM)](https://www.openstreetmap.org) to name a few.
 The highway roads information is continuously changing and these changes lead to mismatches in databases due to time taken to figure changes and update databases.

 In this [project](https://github.com/Geovation/roads) a planed procedure is proposed to analyse and find the mismatches between databases from different sources to provide a valuable information for surveyors so that mismatched information can be investigated and checked to update databases more efficiently.